dominikkempa/psascan/README.md

 Third-party code
 ----------------

-The pSAscan implementation makes use of some third-party code:
+This implementation makes use of some third-party code:
 - The internal suffix-sorting routine is divsufsort 2.0.1.
   See: https://github.com/y-256/libdivsufsort